Editor’s note: Updated on April 22, 2025 to reflect the most current information

 Key takeaways

-• Soon, the maximum delivery fee will be lowered at the top 20 airports in the US, starting with LAS on March 24, 2025
+• Soon, the maximum delivery fee will be lowered at the top 20 airports in the US

-• A lower delivery fee will better match guest booking trends and help increase airport bookings for hosts
+• A lower delivery fee paired with lower Turo fees in certain markets will better match guest demand and help increase airport bookings for hosts

 • The new maximum delivery fee will vary by airport, based on supply, demand, and other local factors